Plan Your Rollout

 Before you roll out the Salesforce app to your organization, you need to develop your company’s mobile security and compliance policies.
 Every organization is different, and policies will differ greatly based on company size, industry, and culture.

-One of the first things you need to decide is whether your users will access the Salesforce app from their own personal devices or company-issued devices, or if you want to provide both options.
+One of the first things you need to decide is whether your users will access the Salesforce app from their devices or company-issued devices, or if you want to provide both options.
 If you allow employees to use their own devices, you should develop a Bring Your Own Device (BYOD) policy that outlines your company’s rules and responsibilities regarding those devices.

 The Salesforce app provides enterprise-grade security right out of the box.
 You can control policies like session timeouts, PIN code enforcement, offline data storage, IP allowlists, and many other settings using Connected App Policies.
 Sensitive information is always stored in an encrypted database that is also encrypted by the mobile operating system.